20 beautiful European cities with hardly any tourists

 Pixabay/Creative Commons

-Tbilisi derives its name from the hot springs which bubble beneath its surface.
+The capital city of Georgia, which is actually positioned between Asia and Europe, derives its name from the hot springs that bubble beneath its surface.

 Its sulfur baths are a magnet for visitors, albeit far fewer than those that head to the famous spas.

-The Georgian capital wears its multi-ethnic history with pride -- the famous Metekhi Church, which dates back to the 13th century, sits close to the Narikala Fortress, built by the occupying Persians in the fourth century.
+Tbilisi wears its multi-ethnic history with pride -- the famous Metekhi Church, which dates back to the 13th century, sits close to the Narikala Fortress, built by the occupying Persians in the fourth century.

 Meanwhile, the rambling alleyways and small shops of the Old Town are perfect for whiling away the hours.